LaDoger/blakbook/README.md

 ### Some Tips
 - Choose a **black** browser theme for absolute blackness!
 - Open **blakbook** in a small independent window at the screen corner so your boss won't see!
-- I haven't come up with a third tip.
+- I haven't come up with a third tip yet.